servo/book/src/architecture/canvas.md

 The script thread blocks on the WebGL thread, waiting for each operation to complete.

 All ["dirty" WebGL canvases are stored in `Document`](https://github.com/servo/servo/blob/c915bf05fc9abcfba8a64cd4d50166a363a61109/components/script/dom/document.rs#L494) and are flushed on as part of reflow, by [sending one IPC message containing all dirty context ids](https://github.com/servo/servo/blob/c915bf05fc9abcfba8a64cd4d50166a363a61109/components/script/dom/document.rs#L3333), then blocking on the WebGL thread until all canvases are flushed.
-Flushing swaps framebuffer, where one is for presentation (that is read by WebRender) while other is used for drawing (is target of execution of GL commands).
+Flushing swaps the framebuffer, where one is for presentation (that is read by WebRender) while other is used for drawing (is target of execution of GL commands).

 ## WebGPU canvas context